caseytechschool-cts/AI-TimbarraTeacherPD/Content.md

 # AI Classroom Activities
 There are a number of activities you can run in your classroom by either using traditional AI or generative AI.

 Here I am going to walk through two traditional AI activities and one generative AI activity.
+Form small groups to run these activities.

 ## Image classification using Teachable Machine